 Chrysocolla is one of the lesser known gemstones, but it is a fascinating mineral.
-It is sometimes confused with turquoise due to its color and its greasy vitreous luster.
-Chrysocolla is one of a small group of copper-bearing gems that includes malachite, azurite, larimar, oregon sunstone and paraiba tourmaline, as well as turquoise.
+It is sometimes confused with turquoise due to its color and greasy to vitreous luster.
+Chrysocolla is one of a small group of copper-bearing gems that includes malachite, azurite, Larimar, Oregon sunstone and Paraiba tourmaline, as well as turquoise.

-By composition, chrysocolla is a hydrous copper silicate, often with traces of oxides of copper, iron and manganese.
-It is a fairly soft stone at 2-4 on the Mohs scale, somewhat softer than turquoise.
-It is almost always opaque, and often occurs in shades of blue and green that have similarities to turquoise.
+By composition, chrysocolla is a hydrous copper silicate, often with traces of copper, iron and manganese oxide.
+It is a fairly soft stone at 2 to 4 on the Mohs scale, which makes it somewhat softer than turquoise.
+It is almost always opaque, and often occurs in shades of blue and green that make it appear similar to turquoise.

-Traditionally chrysocolla is said to alleviate fear, guilt, and nervous tension.
-It is thought to crystallize feelings of spiritually centered love, acceptance and tolerance toward others.
-It makes it possible to forgive others for their wrong doings and be more loving and understanding, thus fostering goodwill.
-It also aids in the activation of the feminine qualities that we all possess.
+According to traditional beliefs, chrysocolla alleviates fear, guilt and nervous tension.
+It is thought to crystallize feelings of spiritual love, acceptance and tolerance toward others.
+It is also believed to help its wearer forgive others for their wrongdoings and be more loving and understanding, thus fostering goodwill.
+It also promotes the feminine qualities that we all possess.
 Chrysocolla is known to be favored by musicians and singers all over the world.

-Chrysocolla deposits are found in Chile, Israel, Mexico, Peru, Russia, Nevada in the USA and in the Congo in Africa.
+Chrysocolla deposits are found in Chile, Israel, Mexico, Peru, Russia, the USA (Nevada) and Africa (Democratic Republic of the Congo).

 - First Published: October-04-2008